 It is vital that you speak to an attorney if you have been injured in a truck accident.
 Trucking companies hire large, powerful legal teams to try to shut down injury lawsuits early.
 These companies may reach out to you for information, or to make settlement offers.
 Do not talk to them before you speak to an attorney, and do not accept any settlements until you know what your case is worth.

-The lawyers at the Reiff Law Firm’s The Truck Accident Team may be able to take your truck accident case and get you the compensation you need for medical expenses, lost wages, and pain and suffering.
-Call our attorneys today for a free consultation at (215) 246-9000.
+The personal injury lawyers at the Reiff Law Firm may be able to take your truck accident case and get you the compensation you need for medical expenses, lost wages, and pain and suffering.
+Call our attorneys today for a free consultation at (215) 246-9000 or fill out our online contact form.